 - Any other documentation that demonstrates your eligibility for Medicaid

 Step 4: Attending the Fair Hearing

 At the fair hearing, you will have the opportunity to present your case to the ALJ.
-You can bring a representative, such as an attorney or a paralegal, to help present your case.
+You can bring a representative, such as an attorney, to help present your case.
 Please note that if the party representing you is not an attorney, then they must complete a Notice of Appearance form and return it to the Office of Administrative Law (OAL) at least ten days before the hearing.
 The ALJ will listen to both sides and review the evidence before making a decision.